JQYisBest/hello-world/README.md

 # hello-world
 hello，world~
-My name is JQY ,I am best of you.
+My name is JQY ,I am best in the world.